Skip to main content

 Why New York Settlements Are Higher

 New York settlements average $287,000 — roughly 843% above the national average.
-This reflects higher medical costs, the cost of living in the NY metropolitan area, jury attitudes in Nassau, Suffolk, Queens, Kings, and New York counties, and a legal framework that allows broad categories of recoverable damages.
+Several factors drive this premium: higher medical costs, the cost of living in the NY metropolitan area, and jury attitudes in Nassau, Suffolk, Queens, Kings, and New York counties.
+Additionally, New York's legal framework allows broad categories of recoverable damages.
 Our calculator factors in this NY premium automatically.

 Comparative Negligence in New York